 Wielding the power of social media is one of the best ways to get a message out there for a political campaign.

-If you’re running a campaign, it’s essential to have a solid social media presence.
+If you’re running a campaign, having a solid social media presence is essential.
 Most of your constituents will be on Twitter and Facebook, so post regularly.

 There are many ways to promote a political campaign, but social media is one of the most important because it’s free and easy.